-Where possible we try to cover the costs of all our courses.
-However, we can’t always do this for all courses and all individuals.
-Please read below to find out if you’re eligible for a free course and what other support we can provide.
+Where possible, we try to cover the costs of all our courses.
+However, we can’t always do this for all courses and individuals.
+Please read below to find out if you’re eligible for a free course and other support that we can provide.
 Please get in touch with us if you have any queries.
 We will consider all cases with care and examine your needs individually.

 To find out which group you fall into and what further financial support may be available to you, please read the following sections carefully.